About Norfolk Living Guide: Independent Local Area Guides

 Why We Built This Site

-51 area guides and counting.
 From the city buzz of Norwich to the coastal charm of Wells-next-the-Sea, and from the historic streets of King’s Lynn to the quiet lanes around Loddon.
-Each one follows the same format so you can compare like-for-like.
+Each guide follows the same format so you can compare like-for-like.

 Our Research Process